LIT-Protocol/vincent-smart-account-signer/README.md

 - Returns the account address and validator for later use

 **Key outputs:**
 - `ownerKernelAccount`: The deployed smart account
 - `ownerValidator`: Validator that proves ownership
 - `accountAddress`: The on-chain address of the smart account

+#### Option B: Crossmint Smart Account

+**Files:**
+- `src/utils/setupCrossmintAccount.ts`
+- `src/crossmintSmartAccountIntegration.ts`

+- Creates a Crossmint wallet using the Crossmint SDK
+- Initializes the wallet with the owner's credentials
+- Returns the wallet instance for transaction signing
+- Leverages Crossmint's infrastructure for account abstraction

+**Key outputs:**
+- `wallet`: The Crossmint wallet instance
+- `accountAddress`: The on-chain address of the smart account

 ### Step 2: Get or Create Vincent PKP